CBAM timeline, deadlines and phases: What to expect in 2026

 Its goal is to prevent carbon leakage, where companies move production abroad to sidestep EU climate rules.
 It also helps to level the playing field between EU and non-EU producers.

-With financial penalties and potential import restrictions for non-compliance looming, getting ahead of the timeline is key.
-This article outlines the main CBAM phases, upcoming deadlines, and what mid-market enterprises should do to stay ready.
+With financial penalties and potential import restrictions for non-compliance, timing matters.
+This article breaks down the CBAM phases, key deadlines, and what mid-market importers should focus on in 2026.

 CBAM overview: Why the two phases?

-CBAM is being rolled out in two phases to give businesses time to build internal systems, like mapping supply chains and collecting emissions data from suppliers, and to adapt to the new reporting requirements.
-It also gives the EU some space to fine-tune the framework before financial obligations kick in.
+CBAM was rolled out in two phases to give businesses time to build internal systems, like mapping supply chains and collecting emissions data from suppliers, and to adapt to the new reporting requirements.
+It also gave the EU some time to fine-tune the framework.

 As explained on the EU CBAM official website “The gradual phasing in of CBAM allows for a careful, predictable, and proportionate transition for EU and non-EU businesses, as well as for public authorities.”

-From 1 October 2023 to 31 December 2025, CBAM is in its transitional phase.
-Importers of covered goods must submit quarterly emissions reports via the CBAM Transitional Registry, but no certificates are required yet.
+From 1 October 2023 to 31 December 2025, CBAM was in its transitional phase.
+Importers of covered goods were required to submit quarterly emissions reports via the CBAM Transitional Registry, but no certificates were required yet.

-Starting 1 January 2026, the definitive phase begins.
+Now, as of 1 January 2026, the definitive phase begins.
 Importers will need to buy and surrender CBAM certificates based on reported emissions.
-Reporting becomes annual, with stricter verification and audit requirements.
+Reporting is now annual, with stricter verification and audit requirements.

 The phased approach is designed to prevent carbon leakage without disrupting trade.
 It gives businesses time to prepare while aligning with EU climate goals.